Abrahamic religions: Differences

-At the end of the Hajj, the heads of men are shaved, sheep and other halal animals, notably camels, are slaughtered as a ritual sacrifice by bleeding out at the neck according to a strictly prescribed ritual slaughter method similar to the Jewish kashrut, to commemorate the moment when, according to Islamic tradition, Allah replaced Abraham's son Ishmael (contrasted with the Judaeo-Christian tradition that Isaac was the intended sacrifice) with a sheep, thereby preventing human sacrifice.
-The meat from these animals is then distributed locally to needy Muslims, neighbours and relatives.
-Finally, the hajji puts off ihram and the hajj is complete.

 Circumcision

 Judaism and Samaritanism commands that males be circumcised when they are eight days old, as does the Sunnah in Islam.
 Despite its common practice in Muslim-majority nations, circumcision is considered to be sunnah (tradition) and not required for a life directed by Allah.
 Although there is some debate within Islam over whether it is a religious requirement or mere recommendation, circumcision (called khitan) is practiced nearly universally by Muslim males.

 Today, many Christian denominations are neutral about ritual male circumcision, not requiring it for religious observance, but neither forbidding it for cultural or other reasons.
 Western Christianity replaced the custom of male circumcision with the ritual of baptism, a ceremony which varies according to the doctrine of the denomination, but it generally includes immersion, aspersion, or anointment with water.
 The Early Church (Acts 15, the Council of Jerusalem) decided that Gentile Christians are not required to undergo circumcision.
 The Council of Florence in the 15th century prohibited it.
 Paragraph #2297 of the Catholic Catechism calls non-medical amputation or mutilation immoral.
 By the 21st century, the Catholic Church had adopted a neutral position on the practice, as long as it is not practised as an initiation ritual.
 Catholic scholars make various arguments in support of the idea that this policy is not in contradiction with the previous edicts.
 The New Testament chapter Acts 15 records that Christianity did not require circumcision.
-The Catholic Church currently maintains a neutral position on the practice of non-religious circumcision, and in 1442 it banned the practice of religious circumcision in the 11th Council of Florence.
 Coptic Christians practice circumcision as a rite of passage.
 The Eritrean Orthodox Church and the Ethiopian Orthodox Church calls for circumcision, with near-universal prevalence among Orthodox men in Ethiopia.